Walter Jackson Freeman III: Contribution to science

 Freeman was a multi-disciplinary scientist, prominent in both neuroscience and mathematics.
 He studied physics and mathematics at the Massachusetts Institute of Technology, electronics in the Navy in World War II, philosophy at the University of Chicago, medicine at Yale University, internal medicine at Johns Hopkins, and neuropsychiatry at University of California, Los Angeles.
 He received his M.D. cum laude in 1954.

 He was a Professor Emeritus of Neurobiology at University of California, Berkeley.
 He was also the head of the international advisory council at the Bhaktivedanta Institute for advanced scientific research in consciousness.
 Freeman was also the President of the International Neural Network Society in 1994, a Life Fellow of the IEEE and a prominent member of the Society for Chaos Theory in Psychology and Life Sciences.
 He has authored over 450 articles and 4 books.

 In 2008, Freeman proposed that Thomism is the philosophical system explaining cognition that is most compatible with neurodynamics.

 Freeman is credited as a being founding father of the new discipline – neurodynamics.
 He experimentally analysed electrodynamics of the brain and described a development of chaotic attractors in neurodynamics as dispositions to attribute a specific set of meaning, with the final decision occurring after the encounter with the events.

 Freeman underlined constructivism in behavioural and cognitive processes.

-Freeman also promoted the idea of "mass action" principle in neuronal transmission.
+Freeman promoted the idea of "mass action" principle in neuronal transmission.
 He wrote extensively on the principle of mass action in brain activity and underlinded the low probability of a single spike of one neuron making another neuron responding.
 Instead, there is mass action of multiple potentials via multiple dendrites on a single axon or neuron that makes or doesn't make the neuron to respond.

+Together with Robert Kozma, Freeman introduced the idea of cognitive phase, a generalization to dynamically systems of the concept of phase in physics, and with it a concept of cognitive phase transition, to explain the nature and progression of cognitive states in the brain.